-Our goal is to offer the best whale viewing experience and provide all our passengers with a memorable and fun experience and above all, savor the time they spend with us.
+Our goal is to provide the best whale viewing experience to all our passengers, making the day a memorable and fun experience and above all, savor the time they spend with us.
 We aim to provide interesting and educational information about our bay and its inhabitants.
 While every effort is made to ensure memorable encounters with the animals, the unpredictability of wildlife makes it impossible to guarantee sightings and interactions with 100% certainty.

 We have a select license which allows us to approach the Southern Right Whales up to a distance of 50m at no wake speed.
 We then stop the boat and allow the whales to control the nature and propinquity of the encounter.
 Fortunately, whales are curious by nature and most times will swim up to and all around the boat.
 The welfare of the animals is of utmost importance and while we want our passengers to have the best whale viewing experience that is truly unforgettable, we will not endanger the well-being of these majestic sea creatures in any way.